Wednesday 6th August, Killar – Sohal (plus a bit)

 Anil invited me for tea, while his father, mother and brother looked on, obviously proud of Anil’s learning and communication skills.
-He is studying civil engineering (in Jammu?) but didn’t look particularly knowledgeable when I mentioned statics, strength of materials or statics (civil engineering courses that I teach).
+He is studying civil engineering (in Jammu?) but didn’t look particularly knowledgeable when I mentioned statics, strength of materials or fluid mechanics (civil engineering courses that I teach).
 He’s in Division 1, whatever that means.

 Anil did tell me that the road was good for the next 20 km to Sohal, and that I would find accommodation there.
 Although welcome news, neither of these pieces of information proved reliable.

 Now they tell me…

 Sohal came and went without the promised accommodation.
 A group of boys accompanied me out of town, alternately touching the bike and helping push.
 I pedaled away, though, because I wanted to find somewhere reasonably discreet to sleep.